-The PCGP Environmental Alignment sheets are included in Attachment AA.
+The "PCGP Environmental Alignment sheets, Spreads 1 through 5" are utilized [11"x17" and 24"x36", 226 page set provided in Attachment AA].
 These were balanced against the most current PCGP pdfs for updated alignment and transportation corrections.
-By landowner parcel and each map, the following Forest/Timber Clearing Scenario Map Legend Items were scribed to geographically indicate a generalized pictorial map format of proposed clearing operation scenarios.
-Certain items are discussed to enhance Item clarification.
+By landowner parcel and each map, the following "Forest/ Timber Clearing" Scenario Map Legend Items were scribed to geographically indicate a generalized pictorial map format of proposed clearing operation scenarios.
+Certain Items are discussed to enhance Item clarification.